-From time to time, MMT's CEO and staff prepare reports to trustees analyzing the outcomes and effectiveness of MMT's award programs.
-In addition, MMT has used milestones reached as opportunities to reflect on its grantmaking and make use of lessons learned to build future strategies and plans.
+From time to time, Meyer's CEO and staff prepare reports to trustees analyzing the outcomes and effectiveness of Meyer's award programs.
+In addition, Meyer has used milestones reached as opportunities to reflect on its grantmaking and make use of lessons learned to build future strategies and plans.

-An overview of the first year of MMT's Community Food Systems special focus program is presented here.
+An overview of the first year of Meyer's Community Food Systems special focus program is presented here.

 This update provides additional information about Meyer Memorial Trust's Community Food System program and grant projects.

 All four planning grants and four implementation grants projects share key characteristics that should contribute to the following outcomes for communities at the conclusion of three years:

 ACCESS was founded in 1976.
 It is the designated Community Action Partner and Regional Food Bank for Jackson County.
 Programs are created to help low-income residents achieve self-sufficiency, including nutrition programs for food insecure individuals and families, medical equipment for those who lack insurance, housing and support services, and employment assistance.